Table of Contents

 4. Preventive Measures of Waterlogging

-It is clear that waterlogging can be controlled only if the quantity of water entering into the soil can be checked and reduced.
+It is clear that waterlogging can be controlled only if the quantity of water entering the soil can be checked and reduced.
 The various measures for controlling waterlogging are enumerated below:

 a.
 Lining of the canal